lambdaclass/concrete/paper/evidence-carrying.typ

 The invariant that does the work: editing a body changes $phi(f)$, so any registered $h_f eq.not phi(f)$ flips the status to #raw("stale") on the next build.
 Proof revocation is automatic, not a discipline the developer must remember.
 Renames are absorbed because matching is by fingerprint, not by name.

+#emph[What the fingerprint captures.] $phi(f)$ is a structural encoding of the elaborated Core body — operators, literals, calls, control flow, and local names — taken after type-checking and canonicalization.
+Comments and whitespace are absent by construction, so reformatting never revokes a proof.
+The encoding is conservative in the safe direction: a meaning-preserving structural edit (reordering commutative operands, an `x + 0`, a dead `let`) changes $phi(f)$ and forces re-confirmation, even though the proof, stated over the normalized `PExpr`, would still hold.
+The direction that would be dangerous — a meaning-changing edit that leaves $phi(f)$ unchanged — is bounded by what the encoding omits: it drops surface type annotations, relying on Core having already type-checked, so the residual risk is a width- or type-level change that alters runtime meaning without changing the structural shape.
+Tightening the fingerprint to carry operand widths is future work; today the gate errs toward over-reporting staleness, not under-reporting it.

 = Threat Model

 Concrete's evidence is only useful if its trust boundary is explicit.
 The paper uses the following classification throughout: